Getting to Know Frank

 My favorite book as a child was James and the Giant Peach.
 I still love it, of course.

-Frank is editor at WhoIsHostingThis.com.
+Frank is an editor at WhoIsHostingThis.com.
 But he started as a writer and still manages to occasionally find time to write articles.

 How to Avoid Falling in Love with a Chatbot: this is the introduction to one of our many infographics.
 Frank manages our infographic creation.